lnpandey/IITM_Research_Interpretability_of_Attention_Networks/generalisation_attention_networks/Readme.md

 | Attn Model 1 |    99          |  91           |
 | Attn Model 2 |    99          |  41           |--->

+Path-Norm To calculate path-norm, we square the parameters of the network, do a forward pass on an all-ones input and then take square root of sum of the network outputs.
 Parameter Analysis
 |  Model        |  Min Value    | Max Value | Margin  | Prod Spec Norm | Path Norm |
 | ------------- | ------------- | --------- | ------  | -------------- | --------  |